zxing-cpp/zxing-cpp/wrappers/python/README.md

 python setup.py install
 ```

-**Note**: To enable position independent and multi-symbol DataMatrix detection, the library needs to be compiled with a c++20 compiler.
-Unfortunately some build environments (currently the 32-bit builds for Linux) used by `cibuildwheel` to generate the binary wheels that are published on [pypi.org](https://pypi.org/project/zxing-cpp/) don't include a c++20 compiler.
-Best chance to enable proper DataMatrix support in that case is by installing from source:
+In case there is no pre-build wheel available for your platform or python version or if you use `setup.py` directly, a suitable [build environment](https://github.com/zxing-cpp/zxing-cpp#build-instructions) including a c++20 compiler is required.
+To build from source, you can call:

 ```bash
 pip install zxing-cpp --no-binary zxing-cpp
 ```

-In that case or if there is no pre-build wheel available for your platform or python version or if you use `setup.py` directly, a suitable [build environment](https://github.com/zxing-cpp/zxing-cpp#build-instructions) including a c++ compiler is required.

 ## Usage

+### Reading barcodes

 ```python
 import cv2, zxingcpp